 Who makes the toughest tent?

 There are lots of tents out there that are built for rugged and extreme conditions.
 Keep an eye out for features like aluminum or steel poles, a robust rain fly, and a contoured shape to let the wind fly by.
-Some examples would be the MSR Trango and Snow Peak Alpha Breeze.
+Some examples would be the Mountain Hardwear Trango and Snow Peak Alpha Breeze.

 Conclusion

-Coleman makes this feature-rich tent that balances affordability with quality, and it would be a great addition to your car camping gear.
+The North Face makes this feature-rich tent that balances affordability with quality, and it would be a great addition to your car camping gear.

-Ashley is an adventurous soul who loves all things nature, especially warm sunshine, hiking, wildflowers, and mushrooms.
-If she isn’t writing content for Know Nothing Nomads, she’s probably in a forest looking at big mountain views and tiny pieces of moss on the side of the trail.
+Her goal with Know Nothing Nomads is to make these hobbies easily accessible through knowledgeable content and how-to’s based on all the stuff she’s learned on her journey.
+If she isn’t writing an article, she’s probably in a forest looking at big mountain views and tiny pieces of moss on the side of the trail.